 Common Scenarios Leading to Email Address Conflicts

-Email addresses of archived users may be reused if specific conditions are met:
+Email addresses of archived users may be reused if specific conditions are met, or you can request the previous employer to mark the employee as a leaver to release their existing account.

 Emails Already Used in Another Atlas Account